jeffdaily/parasail/apps/README.md

 #### DNA Mode

-The aligner assumes amino acid sequences; use `-d` to indicate DNA sequences as well as `-M` and `-X` to indicate the match and mismatch scores, respectively.
+The aligner assumes amino acid sequences; use `-d` to indicate DNA sequences containing the characters ACGT.
+Use `-M` and `-X` to indicate the match and mismatch scores, respectively.

+#### Alphabet Aliases

+When a user attempts to align nucleotide sequences with T's with those with U's, these two symbols are treated as mismatches, even after adding rows and columns for U's to the scoring matrix.
+Using `-A TU`, the alphabet aliasing option, the resulting tracebacks and cigar output will treat T and U as a match.

+You can use this feature with other sequence types besides DNA.
+Specify all aliases as pairs of characters, including lowercase characters if you are using the case-sensitive mode of the aligner.
+For example, `-A XYabTt`.

+#### Case-Sensitive Mode

+The aligner treats all sequences and substitution matrices as case-insensitive.
+This avoids most common pitfalls with sequence alignment.
+However, if you require case-sensitive alignments, you indicate this using `-C`.

 #### Substitution Matrix Selection